What’s new in osteosarcoma research?

 Doctors now know much more about the growth and spread of osteosarcomas than they did in the past.
 This, along with newer imaging tests, allows them to plan surgeries that remove the cancer while leaving as much normal tissue as they can.

-Some newer, man-made devices used to replace pieces of bone (internal prostheses) can now be made longer without the need for further surgery.
+Some newer, man-made devices used to replace pieces of bone (called internal prostheses) can now be made longer without the need for further surgery.
 This is especially important for children, who in the past often needed several operations to replace the prosthesis with a larger one as they grew.

 Osteosarcoma cells are not killed easily by radiation, so high doses are needed to have an effect.
 This has limited the use of radiation, because such high doses can often cause bad side effects.
 Newer forms of radiation let doctors focus the radiation more right on the tumor.
 This limits the doses received by nearby healthy tissues and may allow higher doses to be used on the tumor itself.